Spencer-Sch/Calculator_2.0/README.md

 ## Description

 Previously, I built a calculator that mimicked the functionality of the Windows 10 calculator app.
-This previous version was built using vanilia JavaScript, HTML, and CSS ([repo here](https://github.com/Spencer-Sch/Calculator)).
+This previous version was built using vanillia JavaScript, HTML, and CSS ([repo here](https://github.com/Spencer-Sch/Calculator)).

-After learning React and Material-UI I decided to remake the app using these new techonolgies.
+After learning React and Material-UI I decided to remake the app using these new technologies.
 This also gave me the opportunity to practice testing with Jest and React Testing Library.

 #### Technologies